niffler92/SNGAN/README.md

 nsml run -d cifar10_python                             # No SN nsml run -d cifar10_python -a "--sn --inception_score" # Calculate Inception score
 ```
-Of course, executing `python main.py` will do well.
+Of course, executing `python main.py` will do well if you make empty functions for nsml.

 ## Architecture